Welcome to English for Teachers in Grades 4-6 30,0 Credits

 Register on your course

-To keep your study place, you must register for your course no later than the course start date.
+To keep your study place, you must register for your course no later than the Sunday before the start of the course.

-You register in Ladok for students, and the registration period opens two weeks before the course begins.
+You register in Ladok for students, and the registration period opens two weeks before the course begins and closes the Sunday before the start of the course.
 By registering, you show that you are an active student in the course.

 Syllabus and reading list